Ensemble Projection Pursuit for General Nonparametric Regression: Numerical Performance in Real Data

 In this section, we use 36 real data sets with continuous responses and 36 data sets with binary categorical response (0 and 1) to demonstrate the performance of ePPR for regression prediction and classification respectively.
 These data sets can be found on one of the following websites: (A) \url{https://archive.ics.uci.edu/ml/datasets}; (B) \url{https://www.kaggle.com}; (C) \url{http://lib.stat.cmu.edu/datasets}; (D) \url{https://data.world}; (E) \url{https://www.openml.org}.

-For regression, we compare ePPR with the original PPR, the support vector machine (SVM), the random forest (RF), the generalized random forest (GRF), the reinforcement learning trees (RLT) and the extreme gradient boosting (XGB).
-For classification, we compare ePPR with PPR, SVM, RF, GRF, RLT, XGB, the adaptive boosting (Ada) and artificial neural network (ANN).
-To apply PPR, GRF and ePPR to classification, as they were developed for regression, we simply treat classes $0$ and $1$ as values and apply the methods directly to predict the response, $ \hat y $, then classify the data according to $1(\hat y>0.5)$, where $ 1(.) $ is the indicator function.
-Extension to multiclass classification can be easily made.
+For regression analysis, we compare the performance of ePPR with several other methods, including the original PPR, support vector machine (SVM), random forest (RF), generalized random forest (GRF), reinforcement learning trees (RLT), and extreme gradient boosting (XGB).
+In the context of classification, we evaluate ePPR against PPR, SVM, RF, GRF, RLT, XGB, adaptive boosting (Ada), and artificial neural network (ANN).
+To apply PPR, GRF, and ePPR to classification tasks, which were originally developed for regression, we treat the class labels (0 and 1) as continuous values.
+We then utilize these methods directly to predict the response variable, denoted as $\hat{y}$.
+Finally, we classify the data based on the threshold $0.5$, using the indicator function $\mathbb{I}(\hat{y} > 0.5)$, where $\mathbb{I}(\cdot)$ represents the indicator function.
+It is worth noting that extending these methods to multiclass classification can also be made.